Aishanipach/shortfolio/README.md

 # Shortfolio
+A website design for a short and crisp portfolio and working description.<br>
-A website in progress, stay tuned!!
+Work in progress, stay tuned!!